umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 ![movePage.jpg](images/The-Umbraco-Form-Widget.png)

 The Umbraco Form widget gives you the ability to add a form to your site, it is important to note that this form needs to have been made before this.
-You can create a form by selecting the forms link in the top menu in your back office.
+You can create a form by selecting the forms link in the top menu in your backoffice.

 You will have some settings to personalize your form they are as follows: